 The Logan & Cove mattress is a 14″ thick hybrid mattress that uses a combination of poly foam and pocketed coils.
 This mattress is available in two firmnesses, one on the softer side and one on the firmer side.

-During our performance tests, this mattress had good (but not amazing) cooling, moderate sinkage, low motion transfer, fast material response time, moderate bounce height, good (but not amazing edge support while sitting), exceptionally good edge support while lying, and excellent pressure relief.
+During our performance tests, this mattress had good (but not amazing) cooling, moderate sinkage, very low motion transfer, moderate material response time, high bounce height, good (but not amazing edge support while sitting), outstandingly good edge support while lying, and excellent pressure relief.

 Type: Poly Foam